codeswitching/openet/README.md

 ## Why are functions not provided for the other timeseries endpoints?

 The output from all of the other timeseries endpoints can be obtained with the data from /timeseries/features/monthly (`getOpenET_fields`) and a small amount of data wrangling.
 For example, one can easily derive annual ET totals or mean/median spatial statistics from the monthly ET output.
 Since the purpose of this package is to make it easy to bring data into R, it is assumed that you will want to fetch the most granular data and do any aggregation or summary stats on your own in R.

-## Why are functions not provided for the other raster endpoints?

-These endpoints are more complex and have rarer use cases, or they return raster data that is more difficult to work with in R. They may be implemented in the future.

 ## Dependencies